Leader Assumptions:

 Leaders are doing the best they can.

-Given their current regulatory capacity, skill level, and environment.
-This isn't an excuse for ineffective behavior — it's a starting point for understanding it.
+This isn't an excuse for ineffective behavior.
+It is the starting point for understanding it.

 02